Doctor of Pharmacy

 *Please note that the curriculum of the program is subject to change.
 Students should refer to the program handbook and/or syllabus for updated information.

-To fulfill requirements for graduation, beyond successful completion of coursework, all students are required to successfully complete all programmatic co-curricular and non-credit requirements (e.g., outreach activities, course reflections, PCOA, and up-to-date e-Portfolio).
+To fulfill requirements for graduation, beyond successful completion of coursework, all students are required to successfully complete all programmatic co-curricular and non-credit requirements (e.g., outreach activities, course reflections, PCOA, up-to-date e-Portfolio, Board Preparation exams).
 In the event of an excused or unexcused absence, students are required to contact the course or event coordinator to determine how missed co-curricular activities will be made up.
 The format and completion date of any missed co-curricular activity (e.g., project work, evaluations, and assignments) is at the discretion of the course or event coordinator.
 Failure to successfully complete any required co-curricular work may compromise a student's ability to graduate.